-Fellows will co-create and lead two webinars that will be open to the Catalyst community and prepare subsequent reports on key cybersecurity issues/policy topics.
-The objective of each hour-long webinar will be to examine a challenge facing the cybersecurity community and offer insight, knowledge, and perspective from researchers, business leaders, and government officials.
+Fellows will co-create and lead a webinar open to the Catalyst community and prepare subsequent reports on key cybersecurity issues or policy topics.
+The hour-long webinar will examine a challenge facing the cybersecurity community and offer insights, knowledge, and perspective from researchers, business leaders, and government officials.

 ""I knew that I could contribute in a different way to continuing the conversation about inequality in cyber.
 And so it still hurts, in all honesty because it goes to show how much there's still to be done.
 And it's not just cybersecurity, it's tech in general, I would say.
 It's really interesting to be a part of this fellowship and actually have the support.
-And I'm hoping that from my project on the fellowship, it will allow me to speak at other conferences and to continue saying, 'hey, we're moving, but we're not moving fast enough."
+And I'm hoping that from my project on the fellowship, it will allow me to speak at other conferences and to continue saying, 'hey, we're moving, but we're not moving fast enough.""